 B. Exercise Price.
-1. The exercise price per share shall be equal to sixty percent (60%) of the Fair Market Value per share of Common Stock on the option grant date.

-2. The exercise price shall be payable in one or more of the alternative forms authorized under the Discretionary Option Grant Program.
-Except to the extent the sale and remittance procedure specified thereunder is utilized, payment of the exercise price for the purchased shares must be made on the Exercise Date.

-C. Option Term.
-Each option shall have a term of ten (10) years measured from the option grant date.

-D. Exercise and Vesting of Options.
+- 1. The exercise price per share shall be equal to sixty percent (60%) of the Fair Market Value per share of Common Stock on the option grant date. - 2.
+The exercise price shall be payable in one or more of the alternative forms authorized under the Discretionary Option Grant Program.
+Except to the extent the sale and remittance procedure specified thereunder is utilized, payment of the exercise price for the purchased shares must be made on the Exercise Date. - C. Option Term.
+Each option shall have a term of ten (10) years measured from the option grant date. - D. Exercise and Vesting of Options.
 Each option shall be immediately exercisable for any or all of the option shares.
 However, any shares purchased under the option shall be subject to repurchase by the Corporation, at the exercise price paid per share, upon the Optionee's cessation of Board Service prior to vesting in those shares.
-Each option grant shall vest, and the Corporation's repurchase right shall lapse, in a series of four (4) successive equal annual installments upon the Optionee's completion of each year of Board Service over the four (4)-year period commencing six (6) months following the option grant date, with the first such installment to vest eighteen (18) month after the option grant date.

-E. Termination of Board Service.
-The following provisions shall govern the exercise of any options held by the Optionee at the time the Optionee ceases to serve as a Board member:

-(i) The Optionee (or, in the event of the Optionee's death, the personal representative of the Optionee's estate or the person or persons to whom the option is transferred pursuant to the Optionee's will or in accordance with the laws of descent and distribution) shall have a twelve (12)-month period following the date of such cessation of Board Service in which to exercise each such option.

-(ii) During the twelve (12)-month post-service exercise period, the option may not be exercised in the aggregate for more than the number of vested shares of Common Stock for which the option is exercisable at the time of the Optionee's cessation of Board Service.

-(iii) Should the Optionee cease to serve as a Board member by reason of death or Permanent Disability, then all shares at the time subject to the option shall immediately vest so that such option may, during the twelve (12)-month exercise period following such cessation of Board Service, be exercised for all or any portion of those shares as fully-vested shares of Common Stock.
+With respect to options granted on or after the date of the 1998 annual stockholders' meeting, each option shall vest, and the Corporation's repurchase right shall lapse, on the first anniversary of the date of grant. - E. Termination of Board Service.
+The following provisions shall govern the exercise of any options held by the Optionee at the time the Optionee ceases to serve as a Board member: - (i) The Optionee (or, in the event of the Optionee's death, the personal representative of the Optionee's estate or the person or persons to whom the option is transferred pursuant to the Optionee's will or in accordance with the laws of descent and distribution) shall have a twelve (12)-month period following the date of such cessation of Board Service in which to exercise each such option. - (ii) During the twelve (12)-month post-service exercise period, the option may not be exercised in the aggregate for more than the number of vested shares of Common Stock for which the option is exercisable at the time of the Optionee's cessation of Board Service. - (iii) Should the Optionee cease to serve as a Board member by reason of death or Permanent Disability, then all shares at the time subject to the option shall immediately vest so that such option may, during the twelve (12)-month exercise period following such cessation of Board Service, be exercised for all or any portion of those shares as fully-vested shares of Common Stock.